 Complete your vacation planning now

 If you have a vacation planned, be sure to add these four items to your to-do list before leaving.
-And if you need help completing any of these tasks—or would like us to double-check the plan you have in place—consult with us as your Personal Family Lawyer®.
+And if you need help completing any of these tasks—or would like us to double-check the plan you have in place—consult with us as soon as possible.